Two-parameter families of matrix product operator integrals of motion in Heisenberg spin chains: Introduction

 \section{Introduction}

 One-dimensional Heisenberg spin chain models \cite{Heisenberg_1928} are very popular exactly solvable models for studying critical points and phase transitions of magnetic systems in quantum many-body physics.
 There is a long and impactful history of mathematical and physical breakthroughs connected with Heisenberg models.
 Early developments include Hans Bethe's solution to isotropic Heisenberg model using his famous ansatz \cite{Bethe_1931} and its generalization to XXZ anisotropic case \cite{Orbach_1958,Yang_1966_1,Yang_1966_2,Yang_1966_3}.
-Later, Sutherland found the connection of the XYZ Heisenberg model with classical eight-vertex model \cite{Sutherland_1970}, and Baxter managed to solve these models \cite{Baxter_1973_1,Baxter_1973_2,Baxter_1973_3}.
+Later, Sutherland found the connection of XYZ Heisenberg model with classical eight-vertex model \cite{Sutherland_1970}, and Baxter managed to solve these models \cite{Baxter_1973_1,Baxter_1973_2,Baxter_1973_3}.
 The methods developed in these works evolved to become the algebraic Bethe ansatz approach \cite{Takhtadzhyan_1979,Slavnov_2019} and were applied to wide range of integrable models \cite{Baxter_2007}.

 Bethe ansatz methods do not directly lead to concrete description of the local conserved quantities of the model.
 The question of explicitly constructing local charges (higher Hamiltonians) was solved for isotropic XXX Heisenberg spin chain by Grabowski and Mathieu \cite{Grabowski_1994,Grabowski_1995}.
-They used boost operator and combinatorics to construct explicit form of local charges in terms of recursive relations.
+They used boost operator and combinatorial identitites to construct explicit form of local charges in terms of recursive relations.
 In \cite{Yamada_2023}, Yamada and Fukai encoded these conserved quantities using matrix product operator (MPO) \cite{Verstraete_2004,Zwolak_2004,Pirvu_2010} form.
 Anisotropic XXZ model allows for description in terms of Temperley-Lieb algebra, Nienhuis and Huijgen gave a closed-form description to XXZ local charges in terms of Temperley-Lieb algebra elements \cite{Nienhuis_2021}.
-Also, Temperley-Lieb algebra was used to give closed-form expression to Floquet local integrals of motion of the XXZ model with anisotropy parameter $\Delta=i$, which is a free-fermionic model related to logarithmic conformal field theories \cite{Yashin_2023}.
-Nozawa and Fukai worked out the complete description via recursion relations to local charges of the XYZ model \cite{Nozawa_2020}.
+Nozawa and Fukai worked out the complete description via recursion relations to local charges of XYZ model \cite{Nozawa_2020}.